-The following pairs or groups are considered so similar that a student may only receive credit for 1 in each group: CSCI 125, 161, ENGR 147; CSCI 275, BSAD 384.
+The following two courses are similar, a student may only receive credit for one of CSCI 275 or BSAD 384.

 Minor or Subsidiary in Computer Science

 Students pursuing a minor or subsidiary in computer science must take 24 credits in CSCI.